JimmyGHua/JimmyGHua/README.md

 - 👋 Hi, I’m @JimmyGHua
-- 👀 I’m interested in backend developed especially pn PHP.
+- 👀 I’m interested in backend developed especially in PHP/Golang.
-- 🌱 I’m currently learning javascript including node.js next.js etc.
+- 🌱 I’m currently learning javascript including node.js etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...